Quick Answer

 For standard indoor windows (low direct sunlight): The Samsung QMC series (QM55C, QM75C) delivers 500-nit brightness, 4K resolution, and 24/7 reliability in a slim 28.5mm package.
 These are the workhorses for lobby windows, north-facing storefronts, and interior-facing displays.

-For high-brightness window-facing applications: Samsung's OM series (OM55B, OM75A) pushes 3,000–4,000 nits with anti-reflective treatment, purpose-built for south- and west-facing windows where sunlight washes out standard displays.
+For high-brightness window-facing applications: The Samsung OM series — OM55B and OM75A — pushes 3,000–4,000 nits with anti-reflective treatment, purpose-built for south- and west-facing windows where sunlight washes out standard displays.